 Canceling a major

 Students who no longer want to complete a major must contact the department of the major and request it be canceled.
-Seniors who wish to cancel their only declared major are subject to the major declaration policy above, and will need to choose an alternate major. [see: L&S Degrees/Majors/Certificates]
+Seniors who wish to cancel their only declared major are subject to the major declaration policy above and will need to choose an alternate major. [see: L&S Degrees/Majors/Certificates]

 Additional L&S major (for students in other schools/colleges)

+Adding an L&S major to a degree in another school or college is not a "dual degree."
 Students who declare an additional L&S major only complete the requirements of that major; they do not complete the other L&S degree requirements.

-Students earning their degree from another School/College at UW-Madison and who concurrently complete the requirements of an L&S major will have that major conferred by L&S after their primary degree is conferred.
-The L&S major will be added to the official UW-Madison transcript. [see: L&S Degrees, Majors, and Certificates and Office of the Registrar | Posting of Degrees]
+Students earning their degree from another School/College at UW–Madison and who concurrently complete the requirements of an L&S major will have the L&S major conferred after their primary degree is conferred.
+The L&S major will then be added to the official UW–Madison transcript. [see: L&S Degrees, Majors, and Certificates and Office of the Registrar | Posting of Degrees]

-Additional majors in other colleges/schools (for L&S students)
+Additional non-L&S majors (for L&S students)

 The College of Letters & Science will not delay conferring a degree to a student who has completed their L&S degree requirements but has not completed the requirements of an additional non-L&S major.